hashicorp/terraform-provider-aws/website/docs/d/vpc_peering_connection.html.markdown

 * `peer_cidr_block` - (Optional) The CIDR block of the accepter VPC of the specific VPC Peering Connection to retrieve.

+* `peer_region` - (Optional) The region of the accepter VPC of the specific VPC Peering Connection to retrieve.

 * `filter` - (Optional) Custom filter block as described below.

 * `tags` - (Optional) A mapping of tags, each pair of which must exactly match